Press Release

 Treatment Could Help Restore Brain Functions Lost in Many Neurodegenerative Disorders

-San Diego, CA (September 12, 2023) – Spinogenix, Inc., a clinical-stage biopharmaceutical company developing novel small molecule drugs for neurological conditions, today announced a second grant award by the National Institute of Health (NIH).
+LOS ANGELES, Calif., (September 12, 2023) – Spinogenix, Inc., a clinical-stage biopharmaceutical company developing novel small molecule drugs for neurological conditions, today announced a second grant award by the National Institute of Health (NIH).
 The new $3 million grant titled “Development of a Novel, Regenerative Therapy to Reverse Synapse Loss in Alzheimer’s Disease” will continue to support the development of SPG302, a patent-protected compound designed by Spinogenix to help restore the brain connections and functions lost in Alzheimer’s disease and related neurodegenerative disorders.

 Spinogenix recently initiated its first phase 1 human clinical studies for SPG302 in Australia and anticipates these results will further support its potential in treating Alzheimer’s and other neurodegenerative diseases.